(CNN)Here's a look at nuclear power plants in the United States.

-The nuclear power reactor units provide the U.S. with 20 percent of its electricity.
+The nuclear power reactor units provide the United States with about 20% of its electricity.

 Reactors are massive structures, typically constructed with two to five feet of steel-reinforced concrete.
 The containments have an interior steel lining, and redundant safety equipment to add further protection.

-65 reactor units are "pressurized water reactors" and 35 are "boiling water reactors".
-The two types of reactors are very similar in design.
-These are the only reactors that are in commercial operation in the United States.
+65 reactor units are "pressurized water reactors" and 34 are "boiling water reactors."
+These two types of reactors the only reactors that are in commercial operation in the United States.

 August, 29, 2011 - North Anna Power Station near Louisa, Virginia is damaged during the 5.8 earthquake that hits northeastern U.S. The epicenter of quake is less than 20 miles from power station.
 No radiation leaks are detected.

 February 9, 2012 - The Nuclear Regulatory Commission approves plans to build two new nuclear reactors near Augusta, Georgia.
 It is the first approval of new reactors since 1978.

 Region 1 - oversees 25 reactor units in 7 states, Connecticut, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania and Vermont.

 Region 2 - oversees 32 reactor units in 7 states, Alabama, Florida, Georgia, North Carolina, South Carolina, Tennessee and Virginia.

 Region 3 - oversees 23 reactor units in 6 states, Illinois, Iowa, Michigan, Minnesota, Ohio and Wisconsin.

 Region 4 - oversees 19 reactor units in 10 states Arizona, Arkansas, California, Kansas, Louisiana, Mississippi, Missouri, Nebraska, Texas and Washington.